Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 This extracts a single conversation (identified by its ID) from the massive `result.json` into a dedicated file.
 This makes it much easier to handle each conversation separately and individuate the data for the training process.

-Once all relevant conversations have been identified and extracted, we can transform them into the chat template format required for training.
-This is where we apply the cleaning, structuring, and formatting steps described earlier to create the final training dataset.
+Once all relevant conversations have been identified and extracted, you can transform them into the chat template format required for training.
+This is where you apply the cleaning, structuring, and formatting steps described earlier to create the final training dataset.

-I created a comprehensive script **prepare_training_data.py** that handles the entire transformation pipeline:
+I created also a comprehensive script **prepare_training_data.py** that handles the entire transformation pipeline:

 ```bash
 python prepare_training_data.py result.json --output training_data.jsonl